nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 ## Consumer display requirements ##

-Consumer systems SHALL support the following fields:
+Consumer systems SHALL support the following fields in order to provide the full context of the appointment:

 - Start date and time
 - End date and time, or duration